Nitrokey/nitrokey-documentation/nextbox/faq.rst

   The minimum of 0,6A (3W) is rarely reached, in idle mostly around 1A (5W) and more than 2A (10W) under higher loads.

+**Q:** Can I mirror my NextBox onto another NextBox?
+  This translates to a cluster setup, which is considered an (paid) enterprise solution by Nextcloud.
+The details, especially data consistency and collision handling, are far from trivial to realize.
+Nevertheless, we also see demand for more sophisticated backup solutions and will address this issue.

 Hardware
 --------